tanimislam/howdy/docs/source/plex-core/plex_core.rst

 ================================================
-Core Functionality
+Plex Core Functionality
 ================================================

 These command line executables, graphical user interfaces, and APIs form the core functionality in Plexstuff.
 The API lives in ``plexstuff.plexcore``.
-These tools form the infrastructural basis of higher level tools to manage :ref:`television shows <TVDB Functionality>`, :ref:`movies <TMDB Functionality>`, :ref:`music <Music Functionality>`, and :ref:`email <Email Functionality>`.
+These tools form the infrastructural basis of higher level tools to manage :ref:`television shows <Plex TVDB Functionality>`, :ref:`movies <Plex TMDB Functionality>`, :ref:`music <Plex Music Functionality>`, and :ref:`email <Plex Email Functionality>`.

 This documentation is organized into sections on :ref:`command line tools <Core Command Line Utilities>`, :ref:`GUI tools <Core GUIs>`, and finally on the :ref:`low level API <Core API>`.